Discover the history of America’s first permanent English settlement and more with a fun-filled visit to Coastal Virginia

 DAY 1-2: A maritime museum, the last remaining antebellum homes and more things to do in Coastal Virginia

 Arrive in Newport News and check into one of the city’s group friendly hotels.
 Tonight, it’s a catered meal with adult beverages at Tradition Brewing Company.
 Following dinner, enjoy entertainment at the area’s leading performance center, CNU’s Ferguson Center for the Arts.

-After breakfast at your hotel, delve into the area’s rich history.
+After breakfast at your hotel, delve into the rich history of Coastal Virginia.
 First stop is Lee Hall Mansion.
 One of the last remaining antebellum homes on the Virginia Peninsula, the home was used by Confederate Major General John B. Magruder and General Joseph E. Johnston during the 1862 Peninsula Campaign.

 Close by Endview Plantation is historically unique in that all three wars fought on American soil have left traces at Endview.
 During the Revolutionary War, militia on their way to Yorktown enjoyed fresh water from the spring.
 The plantation was a training ground for troops in the War of 1812, while during the Civil War it served as a Confederate hospital.

 For Coastal Virginia lunch and shopping, Hilton Village is perfect.
 Built between 1918 and 1921 as housing for shipyard workers during World War I, this planned English-style neighborhood is listed on the National Register of Historic Places.
 Next is a photo opp at “The Dorothy,” the first tugboat built by Newport News shipbuilding.
 Built in 1891, she still looks good.